alessandrodeste/coffee-week/README.md

 - implement aria and accessibility
 - browser specific changes (css, js)
 - custom component for select and checkbox with custom styles
+- filter the list server side (how can I know the list of departments/location?)

 ## Thank you